 SUTA Rates

-The rates for unemployment taxes were released in January 2026, and they varied slightly from those of the previous years.
+Unemployment tax rates were announced in January 2026, and they differed slightly from the previous years.

 | Year | Texas SUTA Rates |